oneapi-src/oneDNN/doc/programming_model/attributes.md

 it cannot be changed.

 The parameters passed to create a primitive descriptor specify the problem.
 An engine specifies where the primitive will be executed.
-An operation descriptor specifies the basics: the operation kind; the propagation kind; the source, destination, and other tensors; the strides (if applicable); and so on.
+Primitive parameters specify the basics: the operation kind; the propagation kind; the source, destination, and other tensors; the strides (if applicable); and so on.

 **Attributes** specify some extra properties of the primitive.
 The attributes